orsonteodoro/gcf2/profiles/gaming/README.md

 | Heap Overflow (HO)       | High - Critical  | Yes                                        |
 | Stack Overflow (SO)      | High             | Yes                                        |

-For the list above, if unmitigated can lead to either Remote Code Execution (RCE) or Privilege Escalation (PE).
+For all the rows above, if unmitigated can lead to either Remote Code Execution (RCE) or Privilege Escalation (PE).

 ASan and look-alike estimates